darafferty/rapthor/docs/source/strategy.rst

     solve_min_uv_lambda
         Minimum uv distance in lambda used during calibration for this cycle (applies to both fast-phase and slow-gain solves).

+    fast_timestep_sec
+        Solution interval in sec to use in the fast-phase solves.

     do_slowgain_solve
         Boolean flag that determines whether the slow-gain part of calibration should be done for this cycle.

+    slow_timestep_joint_sec
+        Solution interval in sec to use in the "joint" slow-gain solves (where all stations share a joint solution).

+    slow_timestep_separate_sec
+        Solution interval in sec to use in the "separate" slow-gain solves (where each station gets a separate solution).

     do_fulljones_solve
         Boolean flag that determines whether the direction-independent full-Jones part of calibration should be done for this cycle.